NadaCode/es6-import-test/README.md

 ## CommonJS to ES6 export

-Problem is that modern browsers do not support require -syntax at all and many libraries use only old cjs module.exports.
+Problem is that modern browsers do not support require syntax at all and many libraries use only old cjs module.exports.
 Call ```yarn build:lib``` to create es6 version of that library (alredy done in repo). yarn build:lib needs to have cjs-to-es6 installed, add it using: ```yarn global add cjs-to-es6```.

 ## Test Rollup json import